 When it comes to viewing 360 content, you are only ever viewing a small part of the image at any one time.
 This is because a 360 panorama is literally a giant circular ball stretched and you are only seeing a ‘part’ of the image at any one time.
 Another way to explain it is as though you are standing in the middle of a giant ball looking outwards and only see a small part of it.

 Let’s Show You The Difference

 Take a look at the 360 example below.
-As you can see the you are only seeing PART of the whole image.
+As you can see that you are only seeing PART of the whole image.
 This means that the image is stretched to fit your screen and will actually be warped and stretched.
-As a result you will have a very low resolution look and feel to it.
+As a result, you will have a very low-resolution look and feel to it.

 The rule of thumb I tell our clients is as follows.
 If you want to show your content in 2018 and beyond it needs to be at a minimum of 8k.
 Do not just take my word for it but let me show you the differences in 360 by showing you two 360 panoramas side by side.